AtmosphericAngels/IDL_IAU_Chrom/README.md

 -   Calculation of the peak fit as a Gaussian distribution.
 -   Integration of the fitted signal within ±15 sigma (you can't change this value).

+**\'Gauss_SGbase\'**: (ms.info tag: \'gau\_SGbase\')

+-   Based on \'GaussFit\'.
+-   Peak detection and determination of *int\_win* according to '\'Baseline\_dynamicRT'.
+-   In order to find a baseline, the data is smoothed with a Savitzky-Golay filter (nleft = nright = 3, sg_degree = 3).
+Finds the minima on the left and on the right side of the peak found with peak detection within the sigma left and sigma right interval using the smoothed data.
+Maximum sigma left / sigma right value, which is considered for baseline detection: 4.
+-   All measurement values on the left respectively on the right side of the baseline fit window (all indices: w_base) are overwritten with baseline values.
+You can \'glue\' the Gaussian fit to the baseline by choosing high sigma values.

 **\'GumbleFit\'**: (ms.info tag: \'gbl\')

 -   Peak detection and determination of *int\_win* according to '\'Baseline\_dynamicRT'.